krmbzds/stars/README.md

 ## JavaScript

+- [clarkmcc/chitchat](https://github.com/clarkmcc/chitchat) - A simple LLM chat front-end that makes it easy to find, download, and mess around with models on your local machine.
 - [ggrossetie/asciidoctor-ipython](https://github.com/ggrossetie/asciidoctor-ipython) -
 - [opendevise/asciidoc-parsing-lab](https://github.com/opendevise/asciidoc-parsing-lab) - An incubator for the development of a grammar formalism and parser for the AsciiDoc Language.
 - [gchq/CyberChef](https://github.com/gchq/CyberChef) - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis